tagohd/mono/Characters/Sam Ward.md

 * Their lack of SOUL makes them a crucial component of CURSED AL's plan

 %%
-Sudosays:: Added some bits from the plot to here, but nothing really new, per se.
-Added some Dataview fields.
+sudoMinor:: Added some bits from the plot to here, but nothing really new, per se. trivial:: Added some Dataview fields.
-#minorChange #unseenByLun
+#minorChange #unseenByLun #trivialChange
 %%

 #character #sam-ward #unanswered-questions